okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 {% img blog/react-spring-boot/login-button.png alt:"Login Button" width:"800" %}{: .center-image }

 When you click the button to log in, enter the email and password you used to create your Okta Developer account.
-When it redirects you back to your application, you'll likely see "Loading..." and a CORS error in your brower's console.
+When it redirects you back to your application, you'll likely see "Loading..." and a CORS error in your browser's console.

 {% img blog/react-spring-boot/cors-error.png alt:"CORS Error after login" width:"800" %}{: .center-image }

-This happens because Spring's `@CrossOrigin` doesn't play well with Spring Security.
+This error happens because Spring's `@CrossOrigin` doesn't play well with Spring Security.
 To solve this problem, add a `simpleCorsFilter` bean to the body of `DemoApplication.java`.

 ```java
 package com.example.demo;